We introduce the SynthMT dataset to study the readiness of automated microtubule analysis with state-of-the-art foundation models.

 SAM3Text + simple HPO on just 10 synthetic

-from our pipeline β near-perfect, sometimes superhuman segmentation on real data.
+images from our pipeline β human-grade segmentation on real data.
 Fully

 automated MT analysis is here! βSKIoU (Skeleton IoU) measures how well predicted segmentations match ground-truth microtubule shapes β the core metric for filament segmentation.